 Remedial Investigation/Feasibility Study

-In early 2008, DEQ, EPA, and the U.S. Department of the Interior, Bureau of Land Management (BLM) entered into a Consent Order/Administrative Order on Consent (CO/AOC) with Simplot to investigate contamination at the Conda/Woodall Mountain Mine under state law and the federal Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
+In early 2008, DEQ, EPA, and the US Department of the Interior, BLM entered into a Consent Order/Administrative Order on Consent (CO/AOC) with Simplot to investigate contamination at the Conda/Woodall Mountain Mine under state law and the federal Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
 The CO/AOC requires Simplot to perform a Remedial Investigation (RI) to look for and assess contamination from past mining activities and then to evaluate any resulting threats to human health and the environment through development of a Baseline Risk Assessment (BRA).

-The Remedial Investigation Report was finalized in late 2016.
-The human health, the ecological, and the livestock risk assessments were also completed in 2016.
+The RI Report was finalized in late 2016.
+The human health, ecological, and livestock risk assessments were also completed in 2016.
 Work has begun on development of the Feasibility Study (FS) to identify and evaluate potential cleanup alternatives for those areas of the mine that were determined to pose unacceptable risks.
 Simplot submitted a draft of the first part of the FS to the agencies in December 2016.
 This preliminary document summarizes key findings of the RI and risk assessments, and identifies all available cleanup technologies to address unacceptable conditions and risks at the site.
 Once the agencies reach agreement on a list of viable technologies, the second part of the FS will conduct a detailed analysis of the alternatives, comparing them against each other to determine which would work better at Conda.
-The FS is expected to be completed in 2018, and will be posted on this webpage when it is finalized.
+The FS is expected to be completed in 2018 and will be posted on this web page when it is finalized.

-Data collection continued for year four of the five-year Plant Uptake Field Scale Pilot Study.
-The pilot study evaluates the uptake of selenium into vegetation with various soil cover types, as well as uptake into vegetation that are planted directly on ODA materials.
+Data collection continued for year four of the 5-year plant uptake field scale pilot study.
+The pilot study evaluates the uptake of selenium into vegetation with various soil cover types, as well as uptake into vegetation that are planted directly on overburden disposal area (ODA) materials.
 Information generated from the pilot study will be used in the FS to determine the appropriate cover thickness to help reduce risks to animals from eating plants that uptake selenium in the soil.